helloryantg/blackjack-game/README.md

 * Player gets to choose amount using chips - state = bets   X
     * Once pressed, subtract from balance   X
 * If deck > 4 - deal cards
 * Player gets 2 cards face up - check for 21
+    * Add 2 cards to the array - subtract from deck
 * Dealer gets 1 card face up and 1 card face down
+    * Add 2 cards to dealer array - subtract from deck
     * If ace card is showing - side wager (BONUS)
 * While player cards is less than 21 - if 21, return;
     * player gets to choose to hold / hit / double